bpringe/auth-template/README.md

 Feel free to copy and use this template however you want.

 I used some security recommendations from owasp.org in the design of this template app, but I do not claim to be a security expert by any means, and things will likely need to be customized per app.
-See [references](#references) section for more information.
+See the [references](#references) section for more information.

 ## Tooling